A seamlessly stained deck that accentuates the natural wood grain is to die for.

-How To Stain Between Deck Boards
+How to Stain Between Deck Boards

 Before staining deck grooves, ensure you have the recommended tools and materials listed below.
 Once that’s checked out, proceed to stain your deck grooves following the steps described.